Battle of Laon: Battle

-Battle of Laon, 10 pm, 9 March 1814 - Prussians rout Marmont.
+Battle of Laon, 10 pm, 9 March 1814 – The Prussians rout Marmont.

 The next morning, March 10, Napoleon attempted to regroup his forces and launch a fresh assault on the Allied positions.
 The French commander aimed to push through the southern and eastern sections of Laon, targeting the strong defensive positions that had been fortified with artillery.
 Despite some initial successes in breaking through the Allied skirmishers, the French were met with heavy resistance.
 The Allied artillery, positioned on the high ground, unleashed devastating fire on the French advancing troops, causing significant casualties.
 Napoleon's forces struggled to make headway against the entrenched defensive lines, which were well-supported by the Prussian and Russian infantry.

 As the day wore on, Napoleon realized that the battle was not progressing in his favor.
 His forces were suffering heavy losses, and the French attempts to outflank the Allied positions were repeatedly thwarted by Blücher's resolute defense.
 The French could not break the Allied lines, and the casualties continued to mount.
 Napoleon's own tactical brilliance was not enough to overcome the disadvantages of being outnumbered, fatigued, and unable to fully coordinate his forces due to the delays and logistical challenges.
 Meanwhile, Blücher's army, although also tired, was bolstered by its strong defensive position and superior numbers, allowing the Allies to absorb the French assaults and maintain their ground.

 By the evening of March 10, it became clear that further fighting would only lead to more French casualties without a realistic chance of victory.
 Napoleon, understanding that the French were unlikely to achieve a breakthrough, ordered a withdrawal under the cover of darkness.
 The retreat was organized in a relatively orderly fashion, but the French had suffered significant losses.
 The total number of French casualties in the battle was estimated as at least 6,000 men, including killed, wounded, and captured.
 On the Allied side, casualties numbered at least 3,500, but they retained their position on the field and were able to continue their advance toward Paris.